Sunday 25th August, 12pm

 You should be happy running in the hills and over rough and unmarked terrain and be prepared to be self reliant.
 You must know how to use your required map and compass.
 The area between West Cairn and Byrehope Mount, crossing through Wolf Crags can be a particular navigational challenge as it is open, with few if any tracks or features, and in poor visibility care should be taken to choose the correct line.

 If you find others injured, distressed or in need of help please stop and assist even at expense of your own race.

 If you withdraw or retire from the race you must let the race organiser know as soon as possible.

 There is an escape point half way round the course where the Drove road is crossed that leads back to the start/finish area.

 If you take longer than 90 minutes to reach the Drove Road crossing you will be asked by a marshal to withdraw from the race.

 There are no suitable sources of drinking water on the route of the race.
 Water and bananas will be provided at the finish.

 Each prizes will be award at the finish shortly after people finish, to avoid people having to hang around in potential bad weather for too long.
-In previous years prize presentations have take place at 2:30pm in the Gordon Arms in West Linton.
-It's got a lovely bar, also serving food, with an outdoor beer garden, not far from the start/end.
-It's a great place for everyone to relax their weary legs while recounting tales of their race adventure.
+In previous years prize presentations have take place at 3:00pm in the Gordon Arms in West Linton.
+It’s got a lovely bar, also serving food, with an outdoor beer garden, not far from the start/end.
+It’s a great place for everyone to relax their weary legs while recounting tales of their race adventure.
 The marshals are likely to be found there after the race enjoying a well earned meal and drink.